kobylin/single-cell-automata/README.md

 # single-cell-automata
-Interactive implementation of Single Cell Automata
+Interactive implementation of Single Cell Automata using AngularJS data binding and Canvas.